 Construction Update: Phase 1 of construction on the future Hancock home is now complete.
 (Septic systems are installed for both the primary residence and the caretakers' residence.

 Before starting Phase 2 of the project, OATH, the Gary SInise Foundation, and the Carrington Charitable Foundation spent several months this summer reviewing the architectural plans for both residences to insure the current designs will accommodate the addition of special "Smart Home" technology the GSF is bringing into the project.
 While this was a tedious process, we believe it was an important step in preparing for Phase 2 and ensuring that Jerral is receiving the very best home design to facilitate the healthiest and most comfortable living situation.
-Construction will resume for Phase 2 in September.
+Phase 2 of construction is starting in October.

 The students of Operation All The Way Home wish to express our deepest gratitude to everyone who has stepped up to support wounded warrior Jerral Hancock through the grass-roots effort of OATH.
 Thank you to everyone who has sponsored, donated items, and volunteered.
 Our OATH family grows everyday, and again, we are very grateful!